PHIL 101 T -

 PHILOSOPHY AND GENDER

 This course will introduce students to the main theoretical paradigms within feminist and gender theory.
 The course is centered on the following questions: What is gender?
 What constitutes gender oppression?
 Is gender oppression related to oppression based on race, sexuality and class?
 If so, how?
 What is gender identity?
 Are gender differences natural, psychological, social, or some combination of these?
 How, if at all, is it possible to combat and perhaps overcome oppression?
-Prerequisites: PHIL 101.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: PHIL 101.

 PHIL 108 PU -